elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-15-cs3103-lecture-6-wireless-lan.md

 ### DS
 - A system to interconnect a set of basic service sets
-	- Intergrated (SIngle AP), Wired, Wireless
+	- Intergrated (Single AP), Wired, Wireless
 Wired with the cost is to be low, wireless is quite good also.

 ![CS3103-6-19.PNG]({{site.baseurl}}/img/CS3103-6-19.PNG)